 If you don't want to wait too long to experience ketosis, there are things you can do to speed up the transition.
 Below are some science-backed ways to do that:

 Eating around 20 grams of net carbs a day is a foolproof method to get you into ketosis a quickly as is humanly possible (around 48 hours).
 On the other hand, eating 50 grams of total carbs will get you into ketosis in three days .
 This amount of carbs is low enough to force the body to deplete glucose reserves quickly.
-It's also low enough to prevent fat being used to make glucose, which would prevent ketosis.
+It's also low enough to prevent fat being broken down into fatty acids which in turn are used in gluconeogenesis, which would prevent ketosis.

 Studies show that exercising depletes liver and muscle glycogen faster than fasting .
 For example, swimming for an hour and a half depletes the same amount of glycogen as a 24-hour fast.
 However, it's a good idea to eat a tiny amount of carbs and protein before and after a workout to prevent muscle wasting.
 Your body will break down proteins in your muscles if glycogen stores start running out during workouts.